 The Bottom Line

 Investing in any nickel company is inherently a more speculative choice than picking blue chip stocks like Johnson & Johnson or Procter & Gamble.
-However, bigger risk can often lead to bigger reward.
+However, bigger risk can lead to bigger reward.

 The price of metals is by nature cyclical, meaning nickel stocks tend to rise and fall with general economic trends.
 However, as described above, many of the biggest nickel companies in the world are expanding into broader fields, and their supply of materials for the burgeoning EV market could catch fire at any time.
 Talk with your financial advisor to see if your investment objectives and risk tolerance match up with an investment in a nickel company.